Standing Stability Reverse Chop

 Follow these step-by-step instructions to perform Standing Stability Reverse Chop with proper form and technique.

-Stand with your feet shoulder-width apart, holding a light weight in both hands above one shoulder (starting position).
+Stand with your feet shoulder-width apart, holding a cable handle or resistance band with both hands.

 Secondary Muscles